MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-portal-permissions.md

 ### Email & collaboration roles in the Microsoft 365 Defender portal

-The same role groups and roles are available in the Microsoft 365 Defender portal and in the Microsoft Purview compliance portal:
+The same role groups and roles are available in the Defender portal and in the Purview compliance portal:

 - [Defender portal](https://security.microsoft.com): **Permissions** \> **Email & collaboration roles** \> **Roles** or directly at <https://security.microsoft.com/emailandcollabpermissions>
 - [Purview compliance portal](https://compliance.microsoft.com): **Roles & Scopes** \> **Permissions** \> **Microsoft Purview solutions** \> **Roles** or directly at <https://compliance.microsoft.com/compliancecenterpermissions>